-Both Justice Courts, as autonomous IGO Official Bodies operated by the independent Judiciary Profession, are supported by infrastructure of IVU as the host institution, including the resources and capabilities of the Think Tank, licensed Law Center and accredited Law Faculty subdivisions of Ignita Veritas University.
-These supporting institutions also develop specialized textbooks and practice manuals for better educating the Judiciary, the legal profession, human rights organizations and advocates, to make the fullest use of human rights enshrined in conventional international law, to most effectively uphold the principles of Justice.
+Both Justice Courts, as autonomous IGO Official Bodies operated by the Independent Judiciary Profession, are supported by infrastructure of IVU as the host institution, including the resources and capabilities of its official Think Tank, licensed Law Center and accredited Law Faculty.

 All net proceeds from Court costs of the Sovereign Court (SCIJ) Government Court Division and the Arbitration Court (ACIJ) are used to fund the operations of the SCIJ Human Rights Court Division, through the Public Access to Justice Endowment (PAJE) Fund.